wp-plugins/custom-content-shortcode/readme.txt

 There is an apparently little-known but very powerful plugin called **Query Shortcodes**, that lets you easily create query loops inside a post / page /custom post type.
 To make it work with the Custom Content Shortcode, I had to change it a bit to allow shortcodes inside the query loop, as well as pass each post ID.

-To come back to the example of the bicycle shop, the following would display all entries in the *bicycle* post type with the category **freestyle**, according to the layout we created:
+To come back to the example of the bicycle shop, the following would display all entries in the **bicycle** post type with the category **freestyle**, according to the layout we created:

 	[query post_type="bicycle" category="freestyle"]
-		[custom id="{ID}"]
+		[custom] /* Content of each post found */
 	[/query]

 Or, we can get the most important fields and display a list: